Knoxville Drinking Water Quality

 Is Knoxville Tap Water Safe to Drink?

-Knoxville tap water meets all EPA health standards and is safe to drink.
+Knoxville tap water meets all current EPA drinking water standards.

 How Hard is Knoxville Water?